UAXSat/UAXSat/README.md

 ## About

-UAXSat IV is a microsatellite project developed by [Your Organization/Team Name].
-The goal of this project is to design, build, and launch a small satellite into orbit for [purpose/reason].
+UAXSat IV is a microsatellite project developed by the students of 2nd and 3rd year at Universidad Alfonso X el Sabio.
+The goal of this project is to design, build, and launch a small satellite into the stratosphere.

 ## Features